SAD NOTE: We lost this wonderful eastern North Carolina treasure in 2018 to a devastating fire.

 At the Cypress Grill the herring are scaled, cleaned and then “notched” almost to the bone.
 They use a home-made scaling machine to remove the fish scales.

 Herring Roe is a delicacy that is popular at the grill.
-Often the Gardners squeeze the roe out of the fish themselves.
-Then they ”meal” it, add country eggs and fry the roe cakes until crisp.
-They use only Abbitt’s Corn Meal, made right here in Martin County.
-Locals won’t use anything else.
+The roe is squeezed out of the fish.
+That is the way my folks did it.
+Then they would “meal” it, add country eggs and fry the roe cakes until crisp.

 Even if you don’t think you want to try herrings, you can get fried catfish, oysters and shrimp, all lighted breaded.
 They also have Rock Stew, and Miss Sally was quick to let me know that stew is not the same as muddle; muddle has crackers in it.
 Her Rock Stew is made from river bass caught right in the Roanoke.
 She starts with onions, potatoes and seasonings in a bit of water.
 This is cooked and then she adds the Rockfish (stripped river bass) on top.
 This way the fish is not cooked to a poultice.